 The city says it is working with the markets it operates to get them back up and running while complying with the new public health requirements.
 Read more about it.

 If you gotta go while in the park….

-The washrooms in Edwards Gardens and Sunnybrook Park are scheduled to reopen this week.
-But for other public facilities in North Toronto parks, well, you’ll just have to hold it till next week.
+A few washrooms in North Toronto and other parts of the city are scheduled to reopen this week.
+But for public facilities in parks closer to the Forest Hill area, well, you’ll just have to hold it till next week.
 The city is reopening about 50 parks washrooms by June 6, with the rest of the 200 washrooms to open by mid-June, it was announced today.
 See the story.

 Pothole-fixing blitz continues today